Auto-ARGUE: LLM-Based Report Generation Evaluation

-\argue leaves much to implementation, such as the judge, the magnitudes of rewards/penalties, the source of nuggets and relevance labels, and the metrics to report.
-Here, we detail the choices we made with \aargue.
+The \argue framework leaves a great deal to implementation, including the judge (whether human or machine), the magnitudes of rewards and penalties, the source of the nuggets and relevance labels, and the metrics to be computed.
+Below, we detail the choices we made in implementing \aargue.